MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### What data is included in the content pack?

-The data in the content pack currently covers the same set of activity metrics available in the [activity reports](../activity-reports/activity-reports.md#).
+The data in the content pack currently covers the same set of activity metrics available in the [Activity Reports](../activity-reports/activity-reports.md#activity-reports-in-the-office-365-admin-center).
 As reports are added to the activity reports, they will be added to the content pack in a future release.

 ### How does the data in the content pack differ from the data in the usage reports?